Disney World prices are going up for the second time this year

 A spokesman noted that less than 1% of the park's tickets will be subject to the highest rate.

-It's the first time that prices for the Magic Kingdom will be set separately from Disney's other Florida theme parks, a change the company said is due to the park's popularity.
-Long the most popular theme park in the world, the Magic Kingdom — known for Cinderella's Castle and rides such as "Pirates of the Caribbean" — took in 12.6 million visitors last year, according to an industry group.
+It's the first time that all four parks will be priced separately, with the Magic Kingdom costing the most due to its overwhelming popularity.
+Long the most-visited theme park in the world, the Magic Kingdom — known for Cinderella's Castle and rides such as "Pirates of the Caribbean" — took in 12.6 million visitors last year, according to an industry group.

 Disney last hiked prices for its parks in February.